Fleckism/SecurityPlus/SecurityPlus/20 C Cybersecurity Resiliency Strategies.md

 Tangible assets can be identified using a barcode label or radio frequency ID ([[RFID]]) tag attached to the device (or more simply, using an identification number).
 An RFID tag is a chip programmed with asset data.
 When in range of a scanner, the chip activates and signals the scanner.
 The scanner alerts management software to update the device's location.
 As well as asset tracking, this allows the management software to track the location of the device, making theft more difficult.

 A standard naming convention for hardware assets, and for digital assets such as accounts and virtual machines, makes the environment more consistent.
 This means that errors are easier to spot and that it is easier to automate through scripting.
-The naming strategy should allow administrators to identify the type and function of any particular resource or location at any point in the CMDB or network directory.
+The naming strategy should allow administrators to identify the type and function of any particular resource or location at any point in the CMDB or [[network directory]].
 Each label should conform to rules for host and DNS names ([support.microsoft.com/en-us/help/909264/naming-conventions-in-active-directory-for-computers-domains-sites-and](https://support.microsoft.com/en-us/help/909264/naming-conventions-in-active-directory-for-computers-domains-sites-and)).
 As well as an ID attribute, the location and function of tangible and digital assets can be recorded using attribute tags and fields or DNS CNAME and TXT resource records.

 ### Internet Protocol (IP) Schema